 In European Psychiatry literature, tianeptine is reported to be approved for treating major depressive disorder in some European, Asian, and Latin American countries.
 However, in the U.S. it is not regulated as a prescription CNS drug.
 Tianeptine shares some dependence and addiction potential with opiates according to case reports of recreational abuse at high doses.

 One literature review found that the majority of online retailers selling tianeptine advertise it as “not for human consumption”, likely for legal protection.
-However, tianeptine powder is still easily obtained from U.S. online vendors and in-person shops without a prescription.
+However, people can still easily buy tianeptine sulfate in the USA online and in-person shops without a prescription.
 This unregulated distribution allows use without medical supervision.

 While technically legal to possess for research purposes, the FDA has not approved tianeptine for any clinical use due to a lack of large rigorous studies.
 Responsible use under physician supervision is advised, as large recreational doses carry a significant risk of side effects and dependence like opiates and other abuse-prone drugs.
 More U.S. regulation of tianeptine may be warranted based on reports of toxicity and addiction potential from uncontrolled recreational use.